One Name Studies and DNA

 Because a man’s YDNA is the same as the YDNA carried by each of the ancestors in his direct paternal line, the YDNA can act like a filter, clearly indicating which men with a particular surname, or variant, truly share a direct paternal line.

-We were curious about how this technology has effected Family Organizations and I spent a few minutes talking with Debbie Kennett an accomplished author and, among other things, regular contributor to the ISOGG Wiki pages (www.isogg.org/wiki) and the ISOGG Facebook page where she volunteers her time to educate and improve information for genetic genealogists.
-Debbie is also involved with the Guild of One Name Studies (www.goons.org) which was established in 1979 and whose goal is to Promote public understanding of one-name studies and preserve the information obtained by those studies.
+I was curious about how this technology has affected family organizations, so I spent a few minutes talking with Debbie Kennett an accomplished author and, among other things, regular contributor to the ISOGG Wiki pages and the ISOGG Facebook page where she volunteers her time to educate and improve information for genetic genealogists.
+Debbie is also involved with the Guild of One Name Studies, which was established in 1979 and whose goal is to Promote public understanding of one-name studies and preserve the information obtained by those studies.

-“The Morrison Q Group has identified through Y line testing at 111 markers, 22 individuals with a MRCA (most recent common ancestor) within eight generations.”
-She said that because of DNA testing, “the goal of identifying where in Scotland this family originated prior to coming to America ca 1728 has become a realistic goal.”
+“The Morrison Q Group has identified through Y line testing at 111 markers, 22 individuals with a MRCA (most recent common ancestor) within eight generations,” she says.
+Furthermore, because of DNA testing, “identifying where in Scotland this family originated prior to coming to America ca 1728 has become a realistic goal.”

 Noel and Ron Taylor were two early adopters of YDNA testing for their Taylor family project, with their first samples being submitted to the Sorenson Molecular Genealogy Foundation in 2000.